BarisPrespects-23849/linktree-backend/README.md

 3. **Self-Referral Prevention:**
    - **Problem:** Users might try to refer themselves.
-   - **Solution:** Our registration logic checks that the referral code owner’s email does not match the registering user's email and returns an error if they match.
+   - **Solution:** Our registration logic checks that the referral code owner's email does not match the registering user's email and returns an error if they match.

 ## Security & Performance Enhancements